How One Company Found the Right Domain Name

 It was back to the drawing board.

-After some research and brainstorming efforts, the investors and company started to gravitate toward the name JustLegal.
+After some research and brainstorming, the investors and the company began to gravitate toward the name JustLegal.

 This time, the company smartly ran the radio test on the domain and performed a trademark search.
 The company acquired JustLegal.com and rebranded.